stefanoborini/book-modelviewcontroller/source/mvc_variations/presenter_adapter_view.rst

 to ask if a given value is above or below a certain range, and choose the color appropriately.

 Once again, the adaptor is simple to test.

+In addition, one can extract an "adapter model" and have the presenter push data into the adapter model.
+The adapter then takes these data, and push them to the specific part of the view.